chaojian-zhang/ThatBastardKilledMyFamilyIWantRevenge/README.md

 4. Resolve all conflicts and make sure everything runs before you commit (otherwise use `git stash` to temporarily save unusable parts locally before committing changes)
 5. Notice current repository is around 2Mb, let's making it less than 40Mb for the final executable (excluding .git history)

+I will post weekly release updates on Github, along with a brief summary in our communication group.

 ## Cool Git Syntax to use with Defold

 --- Below are some cool Markdown syntaxes put here for reference purpose